simesy/drupalcaas-deprecated/web/modules/custom/entityitems/README.md

 ## The principles

+The `entityitems` module provides a generic compound field with a bunch of standard elements which you can switch on and off.

-This module is built on the philosophy that many website builds could do with a "field_collections" approach to "sub items" but that the solutions available for this can create a lot of abstraction.
+This module is built on the philosophy that many website builds could do with a "field_collections" approach to "sub items".
+The solutions available to solve this problem can create a lot of abstraction, and in fact be a little too powerful causing significant tech debt in a content model.

-Say, if you have "Cards" component, and multiple "Card items", what fields will those sub items have?
-Subtitle, body, link.
-Maybe some media.
-It's usually the same stuff every time in a component based approach.
+However the pattern is pretty simple.
+You have "Cards" component, and it needs multiple "Card items", what fields will you need?
+It's usually the same types of fields for most components.

-The is module just provides a generic compound field with a bunch of standard elements which you can switch on and off.

-The result is neatness in:
+- bubtitle
+- body
+- link
+- image

+By having a defined field, with some widget flexibility, you can create a re-usable pattern that improves things like:

 - tables
-- re-usable patterns
 - accessing field values
 - twig templating
 - jsonapi meta
 - tokens
+- re-architecting IA
 - etc etc etc

-It also creates a lot of fluidity later if you need get that annoying extra requirement for a field in your component.

 ## Tips

 This field doesn't and shouldn't solve every problem!
-If you find yourself fighting this module, and the fields it provides don't cut it for you, then build your own thing.
+If you find yourself fighting this module, and the fields it provides don't work for you, then build your own thing.

 If you call your field `field_items`, and reuse it across all of your components you may get significant DX benefits in the databasea, tokens and on your APIs.
 All of your entities will have a repeating pattern of `$entity->field_items[0]->some_value`.

-If you follow the above approach it make make it easy to retrospectively change a component type using a set of SQL updates.
+If you follow the above approach it may make it easy to retrospectively change a component type using a set of SQL updates.
 (Some would argue that such updates are better done through the entity APIs.)